Skip to main content

 Radovan1 / Shutterstock

 Any plant that has flowers and is being grown for decorative purposes can benefit from deadheading.
 Flowers that you’re growing for seeds or for fruit won’t benefit from deadheading, since deadheading prevents the seed pod or fruit from forming.
-Deadheading is easiest and most effective in plants that bloom a single flower per stem, but can also be beneficial for plants that form flower spikes.
+Deadheading is easiest and most effective in plants that bloom a single flower per stem, but it can also be beneficial for plants that form flower spikes.

 Some common self-cleaning plants are: